 To induce a B-line stall, start from normal, unaccelerated flight.
-Reach up and take hold of both B risers, still with your hands in the brake loops, and pull down simultaneously by between 15 and 20cm.
+Reach up and take hold of both B risers, still with your hands in the brake loops, and pull down simultaneously by between 10 and 15 cm.
 The first few centimetres of travel is quite hard, but as the glider settles into the stall so the effort becomes less.
 The glider will drop back a little as it stalls, and then centralise over your head.
-With 20cm or so of pull a sink rate of up to 6 m/s can be achieved.
+With 15 cm or so of pull a sink rate of up to 6 m/s can be achieved.
 With less pull so you will get a decrease in sink rate.
-Pulling down more than 20cm is not recommended, as the paraglider will get into a more unstable flight position.
+Pulling down more than 15 cm is not recommended, as the paraglider will get into a more unstable flight position.